AOMediaCodec/av1-mpeg2-ts/index.md

 **version** - This field indicates the version of the AV1_Descriptor.
 This value shall be set to 1.

 **seq_profile**, **seq_level_idx_0** and **high_bitdepth** - These fields shall be coded according to the semantics defined in AV1 Bitstream and Decoding Process Specification.
-If these fields are not coded in the Sequence Header OBU in the AV1 stream, the inferred values are coded in the descriptor.
+If these fields are not coded in the Sequence Header OBU in the AV1 video stream, the inferred values are coded in the descriptor.

 **seq_tier_0**, **twelve_bit**, **monochrome**, **chroma_subsampling_x**, **chroma_subsampling_y**, **chroma_sample_position** - These fields shall be coded according to the same semantics when they are present.
 If they are not present, they will be coded using the value inferred by the semantics.